vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_portlet_ui.md

 After you have installed the client plug-ins for vSphere Integrated Containers, you can find information about individual virtual container hosts (VCHs) and container VMs in the HTML5 vSphere Client or the Flex-based vSphere Web Client.

-**IMPORTANT**: Do not use the vSphere Client to perform operations on VCH appliances or container VMs.
-Specifically, using the vSphere Client to power off, power on, or delete VCH appliances or container VMs can cause vSphere Integrated Containers Engine to not function correctly.
+**IMPORTANT**: Do not use the vSphere Client or to perform operations on virtual container hosts or container VMs.
+Specifically, using the vSphere Client to power off, power on, or delete the VCH vApp or VCH endpoint VM can cause vSphere Integrated Containers Engine to not function correctly.
 Always use `vic-machine` to perform operations on VCHs.
+The vSphere Client does not allow you to delete container VMs, but do not use the vSphere Client to power container VMs on or off.
 Always use Docker commands to perform operations on containers.

 **Prerequisites**